 Clebrating 75 years of WMAs

-The timeline below highlights key moments and milestones in the evolution of Minnesota's wildlife management areas.
+The timeline below highlights key milestones in the evolution of Minnesota's wildlife management areas.

 1940s

-State and federal farm policies were initiated, encouraging landowners to drain wetlands to boost crop production.
-These policies affected vital wildlife habitat and the land’s ability to filter runoff and reduce flooding.
-Conservationists, concerned about the devastating loss of wetlands occurring in Minnesota, began to raise awareness of the issues on the landscape.
+State and federal farm policies are initiated, encouraging landowners to drain wetlands to boost crop production.
+These policies affect vital wildlife habitat and the land’s ability to filter runoff, reduce flooding and support wildlife.

 1957